OleksiiKova/build_master_shop/README.md

  <details><summary>Click to view a screenshot of the feature</summary><img src="static/images/readme_images/features/order-history-list.png"></details>

 ### Wishlist Page
 The Wishlist page allows users to save and manage products they are interested in for future reference.
-This feature provides a personalized shopping experience by keeping desired products readily accessible.
+This feature provides a personalised shopping experience by keeping desired products readily accessible.

 #### Wishlist Display:
 - Lists all the products saved by the user, including product images, names, and prices.